corticon/corticon.js-samples/docs/build-a-form/OOTB.md

 <!-- div:left-panel -->

-_Integer_
+- Data Type: _Integer_

-When the client side rendering component is ready for the next step in the flow, it invokes the decision service by setting UI.currentStageNumber to UI.nextStageNumber in the input payload of the decision service.
+- Description: When the client side rendering component is ready for the next step in the flow, it invokes the decision service by setting UI.currentStageNumber to `UI.nextStageNumber` in the input payload of the decision service.

 <!-- div:right-panel -->